Seahawks receivers DK Metcalf, Tyler Lockett fight through injuries to play in win over 49ers

-SANTA CLARA, Calif. — Seahawks coach Pete Carroll said “I never doubted for a second” that receivers Tyler Lockett and DK Metcalf would suit up for Sunday’s 28-21 win against the 49ers.
+SANTA CLARA, Calif. — Seahawks coach Pete Carroll said, “I never doubted for a second” that receivers Tyler Lockett and DK Metcalf would suit up for the 28-21 victory Sunday against the 49ers.

-Behind the scenes, though, there may have been a little bit more concern about the status of Seattle’s two leading receivers.
+Behind the scenes, though, there might have been a little bit more concern about the status of Seattle’s two leading receivers.

 Lockett was listed as questionable for the game because of a hip injury, and Metcalf showed up on the injury report Thursday because of a foot injury.
-Metcalf was not given a game status designation.
+Metcalf was not given a game-status designation.

 But that he was dealing with something was illustrated by general manager John Schneider on the team’s pregame radio show on 710 ESPN AM, that both receivers were “sucking it up” to play Sunday.